scrapy/scrapy/docs/topics/addons.rst

-   the default setting (e.g. ``DOWNLOAD_HANDLERS``) in their ``update_settings()`` methods, save that value into the fallback setting (``MY_FALLBACK_DOWNLOAD_HANDLER`` mentioned earlier) and set the default setting to the component provided byt the addon (e.g.
+   the default setting (e.g. ``DOWNLOAD_HANDLERS``) in their ``update_settings()`` methods, save that value into the fallback setting (``MY_FALLBACK_DOWNLOAD_HANDLER`` mentioned earlier) and set the default setting to the component provided by the addon (e.g.
    ``MyDownloadHandler``).
 If the fallback setting is already set by the user, they shouldn't change it.
 3. This way, if there are several addons that want to modify the same setting,